wordofwarning/wordofwarning.org/current/2019-worksahead/croasdale/index.md

 #### In Brief
 *"Young, gay, fabulous – it's all about being out and going out… isn't it?"*

-Beset by social anxiety, Mark agonises over how to be a 'good gay' and how to connect with others while being himself – when all he wants is to invite you out… for a good night in.
+Fuelled by internalised homophobia and beset by social anxiety, Mark agonises over the 'correct' way to be a 'good gay', to be himself, and to connect with others.
+All he wants to do is invite you out… for a good night in.
-***Is this too much here?***

 #### Venue + Booking Details
 Dates: Thursday 16 + Friday 17 May 2019, 7.30pm